-Make a note of any calves that need additional attention, e.g. haven't drunk their milk or look off-colour.
+Make a note of any calves that require additional attention, eg that has not drunk its milk or is looking off colour.

 Calf deaths

 Recording calf deaths will help calculate an accurate mortality figure.
 Remember to record any stillbirths.

 Date of death Calf ear tag Batch number (if applicable) Age at death Reason BCMS informed (√)